Bake Play Smile

 Can I make it gluten-free or dairy-free?

 Insert a skewer into the sponge layer.
-If it comes out clean, the pudding is done-even if the base looks wobbly (that's the sauce!).
+If it comes out clean, the pudding is done, even if the base still looks wobbly - that's the sauce!

 More Winter Dessert Recipes

-If this caramel pudding has you craving more cosy desserts, you'll love:
+If this caramel pudding has you craving more cosy desserts, you'll love these too:

 • Sweet dumplings in a golden syrup sauce in a bowl with ice cream.